 Scientific theories were thought to be tested by a process of verification.
-Popper showed that they could only be tested by falsification.
+Popper showed they could only be tested by falsification.
 If a theory can be falsified, he said, it counts as science.
-Otherwise, it is pseudoscience or simply outside the scientific sphere.
+Otherwise, it is pseudoscience or simply outside the limits of science.

 His hypothetico-deductive model of the scientific method has largely replaced the older deductive and inductive models.

 Karl Raimund Popper was born in Austria’s capital city, Vienna, on July 28, 1902.